 While tradition dictates that the Chief Justice of the Supreme Court administers the oath of office to the President-elect, a variety of officials have administered the oath to Vice Presidents.
 The president pro tempore of the Senate administered the oath to the first three Vice Presidents—John Adams, Thomas Jefferson, and Aaron Burr—and to many Vice Presidents from the mid-nineteenth century to the early twentieth century.
 Some Vice Presidents took the oath from the Chief Justice.
 On some occasions, the outgoing Vice President administered the oath to the Vice President-elect.
 Since World War II, Vice Presidents have chosen friends and associates to administer the oath of office.

-The location of the Vice President's oath-taking ceremony has also changed since John Adams became Vice President in 1789.
-Today, the Vice President recites the oath on the west front terrace of the U.S. Capitol.
-Until 1937, most Vice Presidents took the oath of office in the Senate chamber, prior to the President's swearing-in ceremony.
-This made the Vice President's swearing-in ceremony distinct and separate from the President's.
+The location of the Vice President’s oath-taking ceremony has also changed since John Adams became Vice President in 1789.
+Today, the Vice President recites the oath on the on the Inaugural platform constructed on the West Front of the U.S. Capitol, prior to the swearing-in of the President.
+Until 1937, most Vice Presidents took the oath of office in the Senate chamber, prior to the President’s Swearing-In Ceremony.
+This made the Vice President’s Swearing-In Ceremony distinct and separate from the President’s.

 For most of the nation’s history, Inauguration Day was March 4, which was also the final day of the congressional session.
 During the morning, the galleries of the Senate chamber would begin to fill with family members and friends of Senators, Representatives, and the incoming and outgoing Presidents and Vice Presidents.
 Members of the House, the diplomatic corps, cabinet members, and members of the Supreme Court would enter next.
 Finally, the Vice President-elect, the President, and the President-elect would enter the crowded chamber, which would then grow quiet to hear the Vice President deliver his farewell address before gaveling the session closed.

-Although the Vice Presidential swearing-in ceremony lost some of its distinctness after it moved to the east front portico, it gained a public audience, and reflected the growing political importance of the Vice President as part of the executive branch of government.
+Although the Vice President’s Swearing-In Ceremony lost some of its distinctness after it moved to the East Front Portico, it gained a public audience, and reflected the growing political importance of the Vice President as part of the executive branch of government.